-In the rural areas, technical vocational training and skills development rarely accessible.
-The main objective of this programme is to provide post secondary education skills in both formal and informal settings.
-The main targets are equipping young people with basic Information Computer Technology understanding, research capabilities and co-operative leadership training.
+In the rural areas, technical vocational training and skills development are rarely accessible.
+VID provides post-secondary-education skills in both formal and informal settings.
+The main targets are young people, equipping them with basic Information Computer Technology (ICT) understanding, research capabilities, analysis skills and co-operative leadership training.
 The project identifies socio-economic opportunities that pre-exist in the rural areas of Matobo and Umguza.